formlio/forml/docs/provider.rst

-Following is an example of a custom :ref:`Feed <feed>` setup (even though this one could well be solved using the existing generic :class:`Alchemy Feed <forml.provider.feed.alchemy.Feed>` or - given the particular dataset - even more easily using the :class:`openlake:openlake.Local` feed):
+Following is an example of a custom :ref:`Feed <feed>` setup (even though this one could well be solved using the existing generic :class:`Alchemy Feed <forml.provider.feed.alchemy.Feed>` or - given the particular dataset - even more easily using the :class:`openlake:openlake.Lite` feed):

 .. code-block:: python
    :caption: ~/.forml/foobar.py